© 2022 GOECO | All rights reserved

 Develop & Design | Msite

-This program is ideal for both non-medical students as well as medical students who are looking to specialize!
-Most of the volunteer work is observational, and varies depending on placement.
+This program is ideal for both non-medical students and medical students who are looking to specialize!
+Most of the volunteer work is observational and varies depending on placement.

-Beginner Medical and Nursing Students (Pre-med students who have not enrolled in medical or nursing school yet and first-year students)
+Pre-Medical and Students (students who have not enrolled in medical or nursing school yet)

-Advanced Medical and Nursing Students (Medical and nursing students in their second year or higher)
+Medical and Nursing Students (Medical and nursing students enrolled in a recognized university)

-Medical and nursing students with some experience will be placed in the teaching hospital, which is the third-largest hospital in Sri Lanka.
+Medical and nursing students will be placed in the teaching hospital, which is the third-largest hospital in Sri Lanka.
 Volunteer work is mainly observational, and may include the observation of these units: medical, surgical, psychiatric, pediatric, emergency and more.
-More advanced medical students may have the opportunity to volunteer in specialized units such as vascular surgery, nephrology, pediatric cardiology, oncology and neurosurgery.
+More advanced medical students may volunteer in specialized units such as vascular surgery, pediatric cardiology, oncology and neurosurgery.
 Please note that for public sector placements volunteers should apply at least three-four months in advance.

-Both beginner and advanced medical and nursing students may spend time observing in a physiotherapy and rehabilitation center as well, depending on availability.
+Both premedical and medical / nursing students may observe in a physiotherapy and rehabilitation center as well, depending on availability.

-Internet: Each volunteer may use up to 5 GB of WiFi in the volunteer house during their stay.
+Internet: Each volunteer may use up to 10 GB of Wi-Fi in the volunteer house during their stay.

 Accommodations: Volunteers will stay in shared rooms in a volunteer house that is close to the beach.
-There are more than 10 bedrooms and 11 bathrooms.
+There are over 13 bedrooms and 14 bathrooms.
 Rooms are shared with up to six people and are single-gender.
-There is a private pool for use.
+There is a private pool for the volunteers.
 The house has eco-friendly features including solar heating panels.
 There may be up to 52 volunteers in the house at a time.

-Volunteers can enjoy weekly evening yoga session on the rooftop, night fishing trips, weekly movie nights, monthly bike tours and monthly barbecues!
-Additional travel adventures are available for an additional fee, and a few recommendations are listed below:
+Volunteers can enjoy weekly evening yoga session on the rooftop, night fishing trips, weekly movie nights, monthly bike tours and barbecues!
+Additional travel adventures are available for an additional fee, and we list a few recommendations below:

 Adventure Tour (Highly Recommended):

 Extend your stay in Sri Lanka by participating in a seven-day Adventure Tour!
-This adventure tour includes a game drive, visits to waterfalls, a long train ride, an overnight stay at a riverside eco lodge, visit to temples, a village walk, visit to a spice grove, a visit to Lion Rock, time in the local market as well as a trip to Negombo Beach!
+This adventure tour includes a game drive, visits to waterfalls, a long train ride, an overnight stay at a riverside eco lodge, visit to temples, a village walk, visit to a spice grove, a visit to Lion Rock, time in the local market and a trip to Negombo Beach!